Facilities at work

 Consider the risk of harm from work taking place near gas, electricity, water, sewerage and telecommunications services.

 You must provide clean, safe and accessible toilets, drinking water, washing and eating facilities, and secure storage for personal items.
+To find out what is considered to be an appropriate floor space for meal rooms at construction sites, read this handy fact sheet.

 Outdoor workers must have access to shelter for eating meals and taking breaks, and to protect themselves in adverse weather conditions.
 They also need to be given personal protective equipment (PPE) for protection against the sun.